StormDragon77/Stormilla/README.md

 Note: The pack's name on releases prior to 2.0 was called Fixed Inconsistencies

-Java: 1.3-present (1.0-1.2 have been retrived through my back up drive, will upload them eventually)
+Java: 1.3-present

-Bedrock: 1.4-present (1.0-1.1 did not have a bedrock version, 1.2-1.3 have been retrived through my back up drive, will upload them eventually)
+Bedrock: 1.4-present (1.0-1.1 did not have a bedrock version)

 ------------------------------
 # Credits: